HandsOnDataViz/book/docs/HandsOnDataViz.md

 store and edit our code template, it’s easy to turn on GitHub Pages to host it online.

+Tip: If you wish to store your code on GitHub but need to scale up to a larger commercial-level web host, see freemium services such as [Netlify](https://www.netlify.com), which automatically detects any changes you push to your GitHub repository, then deploys them to your online site.

 1. To access GitHub Pages, scroll to the top of your repo page and click the *Settings* button as shown in Figure
     <a href="#fig:leaflet-simple-settings">11.7</a>.